 The MIS International Studies Track offers students who are enrolled in or have recently completed a master's degree at a partner university the opportunity to gain additional academic training in an applied international affairs concentration.
+Our current partners include

-In partnership with selected universities, students in the International Studies Track complete a dual degree in the field of international affairs over the course of two years.
-One part is completed at the partner institution, one part at the School of International Service.
+In partnership with these universities, students in the International Studies Track complete a dual degree in the field of international affairs over the course of two years.
+One part is completed at the partner institution, and one part at the School of International Service.
 The International Studies Track allows students to benefit from the wealth of academic and practical knowledge at the School of International Service, maintained by a strong research faculty with many scholar-practitioners among them.

 Additionally, students may partake in the variety of practical opportunities offered by the School that allows students to apply the knowledge they gained through their academic studies.
 These opportunities not only include a large number of public dialogues, research programs, and practical opportunities conveyed through courses and opportunities at the School, but also various internship opportunities, the popular practicum series that conveys real world experience in project management and consulting, and provides professional development workshops in skills institutes.

 The courses offered in the International Studies Track are designed to complement students' preexisting graduate studies, while allowing them to take full advantage of the expertise and the facilities at the School of International Service.